dcoraboeuf/ontrack/ontrack-acceptance/README.md

 The `ontrack-acceptance` module does not take charge of setting up such an environment and the infrastructure must do it.

-A typical solution is to use the [Jenkins Xvnc plug-in](https://wiki.jenkins-ci.org/display/JENKINS/Xvnc+Plugin) when running with Jenkins.
+A typical solution is to use the [Jenkins Xvfb plug-in](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin) when running with Jenkins.

 At OS level:

-* `vncserver` must be installed:
+* `xvfb` must be installed:

-        sudo apt-get install vnc4server
+        sudo apt-get install xvfb

-        # Launch vncserver and enter any password
-        vncserver :11

-        # Copy the created .vnc configuration to your Jenkins location, for example:
-        cp -r .vnc /var/lib/jenkins

-        # Adjust rights accordingly to this directory

 * Firefox must be installed:

-        sudo apt-get install vnc4server
+        sudo apt-get install firefox

 ## Filtering the tests to be executed